muke1908/chat-e2ee/service/README.md

 ### Usage:

 `@chat-e2ee/service` exports the following modules:
  - createChatInstance - core chat ops.
+ - utils - helper functions
    - generateUUID - util func to generate UUID.
- - cryptoUtils - encryption utils.
+   - decryptMessage - decrypt encrypted message.
  - setConfig - configuration - set URLs i.e. API endpoints, debugging etc.

 `@chat-e2ee/service` will make request to `/` in local env and to [hosted server](https://chat-e2ee-2.azurewebsites.net) in production env by default.
 If you want to use a custom server, use `setConfig({ apiURL, socketURL });`